linegost/philipshue/Sketches/fadein-w-sound/README.md

 # Installation

 Download the [master.zip](https://github.com/tanerolcxy/philipshue/archive/master.zip) file and unpack it.
-Open **npm command line** and change directory to the location of the *fadein-w-sound* folder inside the *philipshue-master* folder.
+Open **npm command line** and change directory to the location of the *fadein-w-sound* folder inside the *philipshue-master/Sketches* folder.
 ```
-$ cd /YOUR_PATH/philipshue-master/fadein-w-sound
+$ cd /YOUR_PATH/philipshue-master/Sketches/fadein-w-sound
 ```
 Run the following command prompt to install necessary packages required.
 This may take a while, be patient.
 ```